What is foster care?

 What does it mean to be a foster parent for The Children's Guild?

 Children placed in a treatment foster care home need a living environment that engages them with groups of people who are committed to one another over time and who model and pass on what it means to be a good person and to live a good life.
 Given that the children placed lack parents or members of their family who are able to provide this for them, The Children’s Guild recruits surrogate parents who have the capacity to create an environment that provides children with exposure to activities and experiences that encourage the development of the child’s talents rather than his or her problems.
-The Children’s Guild views being a foster parent as an important and challenging job that deserves good pay and training and expects both the child and the foster parent to grow, develop and enrich one another.
+The Children’s Guild views being a foster parent as an important and challenging job that deserves generous stipend and training and expects both the child and the foster parent to grow, develop and enrich one another.

 How do we become foster parents?